adhearsion/adhearsion-website/docs/source/console.md

 AHN> Adhearsion::OutboundCall.originate 'sip:arabbit@mojolingo.com', :from => 'sip:foo@bar.com'
 </pre>

-The call will pass through the router in the same was as an incoming call.
+The call will pass through the router in the same way as an incoming call.

 <div class='docs-progress-nav'>
   <span class='back'>